boblogdev/bobsbakery/README.md

 * [Gitpod](https:://www.gitpod.io "Gitpod Cloud IDE") the vast majority of my time was spent inside GitPod's VSCode Cloud IDE.
 * CDNs [Cloudflare](https://www.cloudflare.com/en-gb/learning/what-is-cloudflare/ "Cloudflare CDN") and  [JsDelivr](https://www.jsdelivr.com/ "JsDelivr") were used for Font Awesome icons CSS minified and Bootstrap 4.6 CSS minified.
 * Pomodoro Timer - to stop me from procrastinating.
+* [Trello](https://trello.com "Trello") was used to try and keep track of To-Dos and Completed Tasks.